 The petition questioned the proposal’s constitutionality, something that Vitali has stated goes against.
 Vitali has stated that the proposal goes against the state’s constitution.

-But Vitali also has stated that the proposal—like its predecessor where the commission passed a similar proposal, but the state Supreme Court threw it out in January, ruling that it was not “contrary to law”—was made for political reasons by the Republicans.
+But Vitali also has stated that the proposal—like its predecessor where the commission passed a similar proposal, but in January, ruling that it was not “contrary to law”—was made for political reasons by the Republicans.

 “We have been troubled of the political nature of the Reapportionment Commission,” Vitali told Patch on Tuesday afternoon.

-While the first proposal created at the end of 2011 had a unanimous vote by all of the commission members, the new one created in June had one nay vote by State Sen. Jay Costa (D-43), who called the latest proposal a “disappointment” and a “gerrymandered map.”
+While the first proposal created at the end of 2011 had a unanimous vote by all of the commission members, the new one created in June had one nay vote by State Sen. Jay Costa (D-43), and a “gerrymandered map.”

 Haverford Township residents are not the only ones who are against the commission’s proposal.
-Montgomery County commissioners, along with six other public officials and Montgomery County residents, filed an appeal with the Supreme Court earlier this week contesting the latest reapportionment plan from the state legislature.
+Montgomery County commissioners, along with six other public officials and Montgomery County residents, contesting the latest reapportionment plan from the state legislature.

-Patch has reached out to commission member and Majority Leader Sen. Dominic Pileggi (R-9) for comment about the petition and appeals.
-But in previous stories he has maintained that the first proposal was not created because of politics, stating that a Democrat originally voted for the first plan.
+Patch has reached out to commission member and Majority Leader Sen. Dominic Pileggi (R-9) for comment about the petition and appeals. he has maintained that the first proposal was not created because of politics, stating that a Democrat originally voted for the first plan.

 On Wednesday morning Pileggi’s Communications and Policy Director Erik Arneson wrote in an email to Patch that the proposal is out of the hands of the commission.